-We have an active program of visitors to KIPAC, and encourage visits from scientists who have interests in any of the areas in which we do research.
+We have an active program of visitors to KIPAC and encourage visits from scientists interested in any of the areas in which we do research.
 If you would like to visit KIPAC, please contact any of our members.
 Local and Travel information for visitors is available here.

-- the CAMPARE program (for students at California State Colleges and Community Colleges) -- deadline expected for summer 2022: February 1, 2022
+- the Cal-Bridge Summer program (for students at California State Colleges and Community Colleges) -- deadline for summer 2023: February 1, 2023

-- the SR-EIP program (run by the Leadership Alliance, for students that are underrepresented in science) -- deadline expected for summer 2022: February 1, 2022
+- the SR-EIP program (run by the Leadership Alliance, for students that are underrepresented in science) -- deadline for summer 2023: February 1, 2023

 High School Students